Learn about Azure Security Center, its key capabilities, and how it works.

-- Setting security policies in Azure Security Center — Learn how to configure security policies for your Azure subscriptions and resource groups.
+- Setting security policies — Learn how to configure security policies for your Azure subscriptions and resource groups.

-- Managing security recommendations in Azure Security Center — Learn how recommendations help you protect your Azure resources.
+- Managing security recommendations — Learn how recommendations help you protect your Azure and non-Azure resources.

-- Security health monitoring in Azure Security Center — Learn how to monitor the health of your Azure resources.
+- Security health monitoring — Learn how to monitor the health of your Azure and non-Azure resources.

-- Managing and responding to security alerts in Azure Security Center — Learn how to manage and respond to security alerts.
+- Managing and responding to security alerts — Learn how to manage and respond to security alerts.

-- Monitoring partner solutions with Azure Security Center — Learn how to monitor the health status of your partner solutions.
+- Monitoring partner solutions — Learn how to monitor the health status of your partner solutions.

-- Azure Security Center FAQ — Find frequently asked questions about using the service.
+- Security Center FAQ — Find frequently asked questions about using Security Center.